Due to the Pandemic the spring Sgraffito Workshops are being rescheduled into the summer.

 All materials, tools and idea books are provided.

-March 28 and October 10 Sgraffito Workshop at the Mennonite Heritage Center, Harleysville, PA
+March 28 (CANCELLED - Reschedule TBD) and September 19 Sgraffito Workshop at the Mennonite Heritage Center, Harleysville, PA website

 * Early American Life Magazine *